raymondkeogh/doggystyle/README.md

  - GitHub – Used for hosting the files used for the website.
  - Git – Version control used to track changes, commit and push code to Github.
+ - Pixlr - used for editing images for the website and creating png files.
  - W3 HTML Validation was done via [https://validator.w3.org/](https://validator.w3.org/)
  - W3 CSS Validation was done via [https://jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/)
  - Gitpod extensions: